tektronix/numconverter/README.md

 # Number Converter
 [![Tektronix](https://tektronix.github.io/media/TEK-opensource_badge.svg)](https://github.com/tektronix)  [![CodeFactor](https://www.codefactor.io/repository/github/tektronix/numconverter/badge)](https://www.codefactor.io/repository/github/tektronix/numconverter)

-Simple base conversion project in Rust.
+A simple base conversion project in Rust.

-This is a for-fun project designed to give me a taste of Rust, CI, and publishing/maintaining a repo.

 ## Installation
 Clone the repo and run `cargo build --release`.
 The executable `numconverter` will be in the `target/release` directory.
 Run from there, or move/symlink to a location in your `PATH` (`~/bin/` for example).